 Identifying Existing Repayment Options

-When federal student loans are refinanced through a private lender, the borrower forfeits eligibility for federal repayment programs as well as federal protections like forbearance and deferment.
+Another place, as mentioned earlier, is to look into student loan refinancing.
+It’s important to understand the refinancing process.
+When borrowers refinance federal student loans through a private lender, the borrower forfeits eligibility for federal repayment programs and federal protections like forbearance and deferment.
 (With private loan refinancing, a new private loan replaces the borrower’s existing educational debt — generally including new loan terms and rates).